 If you live in an area where you have no winter cooling (or inadequate winter cooling for your choice of plant) I recommend sticking to smaller pots, or growing temperate plants indoors as annuals, and replacing them every spring.

-For smaller plants and pots, you may be able to fit them in a fridge (they will have to be carefully covered and checked frequently to prevent drying out/excessive moisture).
+For smaller plants and pots, you may be able to fit them in a fridge.
+To prevent drying out or excessive moisture, these plants will have to be carefully covered and checked frequently.
 You can always follow the same instructions for large pots, and place small pots in basements, garages, or outdoors for winter as well.

 If you are prepared to cater to your temperate perennials’ needs for light and temperature, the third requirement is water and humidity.

-Frequently, indoor plants require much less water than outdoor-grown plants.
-Indoor plants do not transpire (water evaporation from leaves) as much as outdoor plants, since they don’t have wind or breezes to ‘pull’ the moisture away.
-They also tend to grow at a slower rate, so they just don’t need as much water to drive their food production system.
+Indoor plants require much less frequent water than plants grown outdoors.
+That’s because indoor plants do not transpire (water evaporation from leaves) as much as outdoor plants.
+That’s due to the fact they don’t have wind or breezes to ‘pull’ the moisture away.
+Therefore, they also tend to grow at a slower rate, so they just don’t need as much water to drive their food production system.
 This makes it easy to overwater indoor plants!

 Example of a digital soil probe

-Always check the soil moisture levels before watering, and develop an idea of how often the plant truly needs to be watered – there are commercial ‘soil probes’ available to measure soil moisture by either electronic means or physically pulling a soil sample from lower in the pot.
-Here’s some examples of soil probes of the electronic variety (https://www.amazon.com/Dr-Meter-Moisture-Hydrometer-Gardening-Advanced/dp/B01CXZEI16/ref=sr_1_15?ie=UTF8&qid=1471624504&sr=8-15&keywords=soil+probe)
+Make sure to always check the soil moisture levels before watering.
+This creates an idea of how often the plant truly needs to be watered.
+There are commercial ‘soil probes’ available to measure soil moisture by either electronic means or physically pulling a soil sample from lower in the pot.
+Here’s some examples of soil probes of the electronic variety (Dr. Meter)

 and the physical variety